Facebook To Fight Revenge Porn With Nude Images

 They’re not storing the image, they’re storing the link and using artificial intelligence and other photo-matching technologies.
 So if somebody tried to upload that same image, which would have the same digital footprint or hash value, it will be prevented from being uploaded.

-According to the Cyber Civil Rights Initiative nearly half of U.S. adults, aged under-26, have shared nude or semi-nude images with others.
-In a survey comprising 3,044 participants, the non-profit organization reported that 8 percent of the participants were victims of revenge porn, while nearly 5 percent claimed they were threatened with leak of explicit content.
+According to the Cyber Civil Rights Initiative, nearly half of U.S. adults, ages 26 and under, have shared nude or semi-nude images with others.
+In a survey comprising 3,044 participants, the non-profit organization reported that 8 percent of the participants were victims of revenge porn, while nearly 5 percent claimed they were threatened with a leak of explicit content.

 Man behind Jennifer Lawrence nude photo hack sentenced to prison https://t.co/kwNNGfMabS